DylanKoster/paashaas/README.md

 ### Prerequisites

-An version of python have to be isntalled on your device, preferabally python version 3.13 or newer.
+An version of python have to be installed on your device, preferabally python version 3.13 or newer.
 This can be donwloaded from [here](https://www.python.org/downloads/).
 Apart from python AWS SAM should be installed on your device for running the automatic deployment.
 SAM can be donwloaded from [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).

 ### Installation